Sangre de Cristo

 Things to Do

-Great Sand Dunes National Park
+Great Sand Dunes National Park and preserve

 Just to the north of Zapata Ranch is the Great Sand Dunes National Park and Preserve.
 Plan to spend a morning, afternoon or all day.
 Bring binoculars, a camera, water and some sunscreen.
-The Great Sand Dunes have the distinction of being the tallest dunes in North America and offers fun for families and outdoor enthusiasts.
+The Great Sand Dunes National Park and Preserve has the distinction of having the tallest dunes in North America and offers fun for families and outdoor enthusiasts.
 In addition to dunes, there are trails, camping, educational programs, art exhibits, special event programming, a gift shop, towering peaks and wonderful wildlife watching opportunities.
 Unique to the park are insect species found nowhere else in the world and some of the oldest known archaeological sites in North America.
 If you have a 4WD vehicle, ask Park Rangers about traveling the Medano Pass 4WD road into the heart of the Sangre de Cristo Range of the Rio Grande National Forest.

 Jack Dempsey Museum

 Located in Manassa, the Jack Dempsey Museum celebrated the life of heavyweight boxing champion Jack Dempsey.
 Dedicated in 1966, the museum is housed in the cabin in which Dempsey was born.
 It contains several artifacts of Dempsey’s career, including the gloves he wore in the New York fight and numerous black and white photographs of his life.
-Learn More at MuseumTrail.org

 Fort Garland Museum

-At Fort Garland, stop at the Community Park to rest.
 Enjoy the stained-glass master pieces in the Holy Family Church just west of the park.
 Take several hours to enjoy the Fort Garland Museum for a historical treat of the Valley’s Civil War days.
 Follow US Hwy 160 to just west of the historic railroad town of Blanca.